Jackson Carlaw

 David Jackson Carlaw (born 12 April 1959) is a Scottish politician who served as Leader of the Scottish Conservative Party from February to July 2020, having acted in the position since August 2019.
 He previously served as Deputy Leader of the Scottish Conservative Party from 2011 to 2019.
-He has been a Member of the Scottish Parliament (MSP) since 2007, first as an additional member for the West Scotland region and later for the Eastwood constituency since 2016.
+He became a Member of the Scottish Parliament (MSP) in 2007, first as an additional member for the West Scotland region and later for the Eastwood constituency from 2016 until the 2026 Scottish Parliament election, when he lost his seat.

 Raised in Newton Mearns, Carlaw worked as a car salesman after education at The Glasgow Academy.
 Elected to the Scottish Parliament on the West of Scotland regional list in 2007 and 2011, he was elected as Deputy Leader of the Scottish Conservative Party in the 2011 deputy leadership election.
 He was subsequently made Scottish Conservative Spokesperson for Health and Sport.
 He was elected to the constituency of Eastwood in 2016, which had contested previously in 2003, 2007, and 2011, and following the election was made Shadow Cabinet Secretary for Europe and External Affairs and Shadow Cabinet Secretary for Culture and Tourism.

 Carlaw served as acting Leader of the Scottish Conservative Party from September 2018 to May 2019 during Ruth Davidson's maternity leave and from August 2019 to February 2020 following Davidson's resignation as leader.
 He was elected Scottish Conservative leader in the February 2020 leadership election, winning more than three-quarters of votes from party members.
 He resigned the leadership in July 2020, stating he was not the person best placed to lead the party into the 2021 Scottish Parliament election.